Annyeong, chingu!

 Step 3: Wait for the Result of Your Application

-The South Korean visa processing time in the Philippines usually takes around five working days.
+The South Korean visa processing time in the Philippines usually takes around seven working days.
 But manage your expectations, as the embassy receives large volumes of applications.
 Given that, the release of your visa result may take longer than usual.

 KVAC will notify you about the status of your visa application via SMS.
 The office will then ask you to pick up your passport and visa result.